Mikes-Szentkereszty Castle

 Closed

-🐗🐾 The collection is housed in the Bene House, where you can learn about the richness of the region's species and game, as well as the local hunting culture, through nearly 300 trophies and hundreds of hunting-related objects.
+🐗🐾The collection is housed in the Bene House, where you can learn about the richness of the region's species and game, as well as the local hunting culture, through nearly 600 trophies and hundreds of hunting-related objects.
 The diorama of the Sub Carpathians of Curvature illustrates the species of game that can be hunted in full life-size, showing their habitats.
 On the walls of the exhibition there are also a number of important trophies, which occupy prominent positions in world rankings, such as the largest deer shot in Romania.
-You can also see the skin of a bear shot by the late communist dictator Nicolae Ceaușescu in Covasna County. 🐻
+You can also see the skin of a bear shot by the late communist dictator Nicolae Ceaușescu in Covasna County. 🐻 🦌 We invite you to discover this remarkable collection!

 Str.
 Mikes Kelemen, nr.
 24, Arcuș, România